nazmul-karim170/C-SFDA/README.md

  		export CUDA_VISIBLE_DEVICES=0,1,2,3
 		bash train_target_VisDA.sh

-2. To check on our proposed algorithm, please go to "target_visda.py" and check "trai_csfda" function.
+# To check on our proposed algorithm, please go to "target_visda.py" and check "train_csfda" function.

 Note: 1.
 If the simulation ends without any error, set HYDRA_FULL_ERROR=1